 M-Switch provides conversion between all of the supported protocols, in particular:

 - M-Switch MIXER provides a gateway between SMTP and standard STANAG 4406.

-- It can also provide a full ACP 145 gateway, which provides STANAG 4406 edition 2 digital signatures and security labels and is designed to interconnect national military networks operating according to different profiles.
-For further details see the whitepaper [ACP 145: Isode Support of International MMHS Gateways].
+- A full ACP145 gateway, which provides STANAG 4406 edition 2 digital signatures and security labels and is designed to interconnect national military networks operating according to different profiles.
+For further details see the whitepaper [ACP145: Isode Support of International MMHS Gateways].

 Applications for Military Radio & Satellite